 Anglers should give some thought into the order that baits are put onto the hook.
-When making a cocktail of squid and mussels it makes sense to thread the soft mussels on the hook first (and secured them with a little bait elastic or cotton) before the tougher squid is added as this will help stop the mussels sliding off the hook.
-As mentioned, limpets, cockles and whelks are not great baits in themselves they are also tough, and a single one of these shellfish can be added as the final touch to stop a whole range of soft baits from coming off a hook.
+When making a cocktail of squid and mussels it makes sense to thread the soft mussels on the hook first (and secured them with bait elastic or cotton) before the tougher squid is added as this will help stop the mussels sliding off the hook.
+As mentioned, limpets, cockles and whelks are not great baits in themselves but as they are tough they can be added to stop soft baits from coming off a hook during casting.
 Salting these types of shellfish prior to use can make them even tougher and better for this purpose.
 There is nothing stopping three baits being used in a cocktail, although this can be seen as overkill and can make it difficult to present the baits properly.
-Whichever combinations are chosen anglers should always make sure that the hook point is visible once the baits are presented on the hook, so that any fish showing an interest in the cocktail bait will be securely hooked.
+Whichever combinations are chosen anglers should always make sure that the hook point is visible once the baits are on the hook so that any fish showing an interest in the cocktail bait will be securely hooked.